haideralipunjabi/blog-haideralipunjabi/content/posts/testing-pwas-on-mobile-devices-during-development.md

 4. To start a Netlify Dev server, you can use `netlify dev` , but since we want to Start a Public Live Session, we will use

        netlify dev --live
-5. You will get a URL that looks like `https://clever-cray-2aa156-6639f3.netlify.live/`.
-This URL will be accessible by everyone on internet.
+5. You will get a URL that looks like `[https://clever-cray-2aa156-6639f3.netlify.live/](https://clever-cray-2aa156-6639f3.netlify.live/ "https://clever-cray-2aa156-6639f3.netlify.live/")`.
+This URL will be accessible by everyone on internet\`

-netlify-cli has many other features, [read the documentation]() for more info.

-Netlify is also a great choice for testing PWAs on your mobile device without deploying to production.

-### Pros and Cons

-**Pros:**

-* Can be used to test on any device on any network
-* Easy to integrate in your build environment if you are already using Netlify (which many people do)

-**Cons:**

-* Slower Deployment and Testing

-## Testing PWAs on Mobile Devices

-Now that your PWA is accessible on your mobile devices, the next thing you will need to know is how to test it properly.
-On the PC, testing becomes easy with Dev Tools of various browsers.
-I have yet to find a good way to use Dev Tools on mobile only.
-Google Chrome provides a good way of accessing Dev Tools for any page on your mobile, from your browser on PC.
-You will need to setup ADB (as shown above) for this.